nabilhassein/bitcurry/README.md

 One master thread communicating with all of its children should be a simple and effective model.

+The idea is to have a queue of pieces; a thread tries to download a piece from the queue; the download is complete when the queue is empty.

 I've begun writing tests of the pure code.
 Greater coverage is needed, but a higher priority than testing pure code is to devise a good method to test networked communication.